zambal/vaux/README.md

   "<h1>Hello World</h1>"
 ```

-As you can see, Vaux uses the same sigil and template expression syntax as HEEx templates.
-To make sure HEEx and Vaux templates can't be mixed up, Vaux requires the `vaux` modifier for its `~H` sigil.
+As you can see, Vaux uses the same sigil and template expression syntax as HEEx
+templates.
+To make sure HEEx and Vaux templates can't be mixed up, Vaux
-In order to call another component, it needs to be known at compile time.
-Vaux provides a convenient keyword that both requires and aliases components:
+requires the `vaux` modifier for its `~H` sigil.In order to call another
+component, it needs to be known at compile time.
+Vaux provides `components/1`
+macro that both requires and aliases components:

 ```elixir
   defmodule Components.Meta do